thomas-ryan-crosby/hoa-amenities/BETA_TESTING_EMAIL.md

 1. **Visit the Test Plan**: https://www.neighbri.com/testplan
    - This page has all the testing scenarios and instructions
-   - You can also view the full detailed plan on GitHub if you want more specifics

 2. **Start Testing**:
-   - **Step 1 - Create a New Community**: Use your first email address to create a new community (you'll become the admin)
+   - **Step 1** - Create a New Community: Use your first email address to create a new community (you'll become the admin)
-   - **Step 2 - Register for The Sanctuary**: Use your second email address to register for "The Sanctuary" community
+   - **Step 2** - Register for The Sanctuary: Use your second email address to register for "The Sanctuary" community
      - Search for zip code `70471` to find The Sanctuary
-     - Complete registration with your second email
-   - **Step 3 - Test Different Roles**: Use these test accounts to experience different perspectives:
+   - **Step 3** - Test Different Roles: Use these test accounts to experience different perspectives:
      - **Admin**: `ryan@kellby.com` | `admin123`
      - **Janitorial**: `janitorial@hoa.com` | `admin123`
      - **Resident**: Your second email (the one you used to register for The Sanctuary) OR `resident@hoa.com` | `admin123`